psrenergy/PSRClassesInterface.jl/docs/src/examples.md

 ## Reading basic battery parameters

-This example is very alike "Reading basic thermal generator parameters", but it is necessary to be cautious about the diffence between elements.
+This example is very similar to "Reading basic thermal generator parameters", but it is necessary to be cautious about the diffence between elements.
 For instance, batteries have different parameters than thermal generators, therefore, our data structure must be defined accordingly:
 ```@example batteries_pars
 Base.@kwdef mutable struct Batteries
     names::Vector{String} = String[]
     codes::Vector{Int32} = Int32[]
-    charge::Vector{Float64} = Float64[]
+    charge_eff::Vector{Float64} = Float64[]
     bat2sys::Vector{Int32} = Int32[]
 end
 ```